espressomd/espresso/doc/sphinx/analysis.rst

     in the order x, y, z).
 Attention: the algorithm assumes a cubic box.
     Surface results have not been tested. .

-	.. _Temperature of the lb fluid:
+	.. _Temperature of the LB fluid:

 	Temperature of the LB fluid
 	~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	.. todo:: This feature is not implemented

-	This command returns the temperature of the lattice-Boltzmann (LB)
+	This command returns the temperature of the lattice Boltzmann (LB)
 	fluid, see Chapter [sec:lb], by averaging over the fluid nodes.
 In case
 	or are compiled in and boundaries are defined, only the available fluid
 	volume is taken into account.